Southwold Lifeboat Station: 1920s onwards

-A lifeboat was first stationed in the town in 1841 with the first motorised boat being put into service in 1926.
-The station's lifeboat, Mary Scott, took part in the Dunkirk evacuation in 1940.
-She was towed to Dunkirk by the paddle steamer Emperor of India together with two other small boats.
+At 13:15 on 30 May 1940, RNLI headquarters in London received an urgent telephone-call from the Minister of Shipping, to muster as many lifeboats at possible at Dover within 24 hours.
+In all, 19 lifeboats attended Dover, including the Mary Scott from Southwold, for what would be the Dunkirk evacuation.
+With a crew supplied by the Royal Navy, Mary Scott was towed to Dunkirk by the paddle steamer Emperor of India, together with two other small boats.
 Between them they took 160 men to their mother ship, then made a journey with 50 men to another transport vessel.
-She was abandoned on the beach, recovered and returned to service with the RNLI at Southwold.
+When her engine broke down, Mary Scott was beached and abandoned at De Panne, east of Dunkirk, although she was later recovered, and returned to service with the RNLI.